-Welsh rabbit, welsh rarebit… or rather Gloucestershire rabbit
+Welsh rabbit, welsh rarebit… or rather Gloucestershire rabbit.

-What other dish can turn a couple of blood-spattered, broken-boned adventurers who have just had a cliff dropped down on top of them into recovered and refreshed human perfection?
+But what other dish can turn a couple of blood-spattered, broken-boned adventurers who have just had a cliff dropped down on top of them into recovered and refreshed human perfection?
 Yet

 “A hot bath and an hour’s rest at the accommodating Granville had been followed by two stiff brandies-an-sodas for Gala and three for Bond followed by delicious fried soles and Welsh rarebits and coffee.
 And now, as they confidently approached the house, it would have needed second sight to tell that they were both dead tired and that they were naked and bruised under their walking clothes”

 Moonraker, Ian Fleming

 What further proof of the miracle-working properties of the Welsh rabbit could there be?
 I admit the brandies-and-sodas might also have had something to do with it.
 Now on to the history.